 "Back Then" was 1959, a long time ago.
 A "lot of water has gone under the bridge" as they say, but my memory of some of it is filled with smiles, I was flying airplanes, “Back Then”.

 “Back Then” things were very different, life was simpler, the pace was slower.
 There were no cell phones, iPads, Internet, or GPS, etc. and for some of the time “Back Then”, there were no televisions.

 I started flying when I was 19.
 I learned to fly in a 1940 Taylorcraft that you had to hand-prop.
-Starting an airplane by spinning the prop by hand was not the norm, but was also not that unusual.
-Airplanes had minimal instruments especially radios.
+Starting an airplane engine by spinning the propeller by hand was not the norm, but also not that unusual.
+Airplanes had minimal instruments, especially radios.
 I was there when "Omni" navigation (now called VOR), became available to general aviation.
 The first Omni radios had a knob you turned to find the frequency and get the best reception possible and when the signal came in you listened carefully to the Morse code to determine if you had the correct station.
 Omni radios with "crystal tuners" came later, but only had four, or five frequencies to select from.

 I remember the almost “casual” attitude I had toward flying an airplane.
 There were few formalities, once you got your pilot certificate you were pretty much on your own.
-There was no bi-annual flight review, no endorsements for tail wheel, complex, high performance, no complicated air space rules, etc. If it had a propeller you could fly it, and we did, often without any more than, “it lifts off at 60 and lands at 80”, shouted out as we headed for the flight line to try out a "new-to-me" airplane.
+There was no bi-annual flight review, no endorsements for tail wheel, complex, high performance, or complicated air space rules, etc. If it had a propeller you could fly it, and we did, often without any more than, “it lifts off at 60 and lands at 80”, shouted out as we headed for the flight line to try out a different airplane.